Who we are

 The Foundation is governed by a board of trustees, made up of senior serving officers and senior industrialists, each with a broad knowledge of forces activities and the challenges they face.
 The trustees breadth of experience allows them to assess the needs and requirements of each activity and to distribute funds quickly, equitably and accurately.

 The trustees have appointed Team Forces Funding Ltd , trading as Team Forces, to run its operation and conduct all fundraising activities.
 Team Forces Funding Ltd operates within agreed budgets and minimal overheads which ensures that the highest possible percentage of every donation reaches its target.
-The scheme is endorsed by the MOD and operates under a Memorandum of Understanding to ensure continued policy compliance.
+The scheme is endorsed by the MOD and operates in partnership with the UKAF Sports Board and each of the single service Sports Boards.

-Since our launch in 2011, we now donate around £1m each year to the armed forces community,
+Since our launch in 2011 we have donated around £1m each year to the armed forces community,

 With their passion and commitment, Patrons provide endorsement and support for the charity’s aims and objectives.
 They also help to spread the message and encourage fundraising for this important and worthy cause.